 The starting dose is 300 mg three times a day.
-The effective dose of NEURONTIN is 300 mg to 600 mg three times a day.
+The recommended maintenance dose of NEURONTIN is 300 mg to 600 mg three times a day.
 Dosages up to 2400 mg/day have been well tolerated in long-term clinical studies.
 Doses of 3600 mg/day have also been administered to a small number of patients for a relatively short duration, and have been well tolerated.
-NEURONTIN should be administered three times a day using 300 mg or 400 mg capsules, or 600 mg or 800 mg tablets.
+Administer NEURONTIN three times a day using 300 mg or 400 mg capsules, or 600 mg or 800 mg tablets.
 The maximum time between doses should not exceed 12 hours.

-The starting dose range is 10 mg/kg/day to 15 mg/kg/day, given in three divided doses, and the effective dose reached by upward titration over a period of approximately 3 days.
-The effective dose of NEURONTIN in patients 3 to 4 years of age is 40 mg/kg/day, given in three divided doses.
-The effective dose of NEURONTIN in patients 5 to 11 years of age is 25 mg/kg/day to 35 mg/kg/day, given in three divided doses.
+The starting dose range is 10 mg/kg/day to 15 mg/kg/day, given in three divided doses, and the recommended maintenance dose reached by upward titration over a period of approximately 3 days.
+The recommended maintenance dose of NEURONTIN in patients 3 to 4 years of age is 40 mg/kg/day, given in three divided doses.
+The recommended maintenance dose of NEURONTIN in patients 5 to 11 years of age is 25 mg/kg/day to 35 mg/kg/day, given in three divided doses.
 NEURONTIN may be administered as the oral solution, capsule, or tablet, or using combinations of these formulations.
 Dosages up to 50 mg/kg/day have been well tolerated in a long-term clinical study.
 The maximum time interval between doses should not exceed 12 hours.

 TABLE 1: NEURONTIN Dosage Based on Renal Function

 |Renal Function Creatinine Clearance (mL/min)||Total Daily Dose Range (mg/day)||Dose Regimen(mg)|

 |≥ 60||900 to 3600||300 TID||400 TID||600 TID||800 TID||1200 TID|